SciTools/iris/docs/src/techpapers/netcdf_io.rst

     (240, 37, 49)

-For more user control, functionality was updated in :pull:`5588`, with the creation of the :class:`CHUNK_CONTROL` class.
+For more user control, functionality was updated in :pull:`5588`, with the creation of the :data:`iris.fileformats.netcdf.loader.CHUNK_CONTROL` class.

 Custom Chunking: Set
 ^^^^^^^^^^^^^^^^^^^^

-There are three context manangers within :class:`iris.fileformats.netcdf.loader.CHUNK_CONTROL`.
+There are three context manangers within :data:`iris.fileformats.netcdf.loader.CHUNK_CONTROL`.
 The most basic is :method:`iris.fileformats.netcdf.loader.CHUNK_CONTROL.set()`.
 This allows you to specify the chunksize for each dimension, and to specify a var_name specifically to change.